-Special business meetings may be called at any time to conduct business.
-These meetings may be called by the senior pastor, a majority of the deacons, or 50% of the voting membership of the church requesting the same by written petition.
+Special members’ meetings may be called at any time to conduct business.
+These meetings may be called by the lead pastor, a majority of the deacons, or 50% of the voting membership of the church requesting the same by written petition.
 Notice and purpose of the special meetings shall be publicly read at two consecutive Sunday services and the agenda shall be posted in writing in a public place during the week prior to the meeting.
-No business except that which is posted may be transacted during special business meetings.
+No business except that which is posted may be transacted during special members’ meetings.

-All church meetings will be officiated by the senior pastor, or, in his absence the vice-chairman of the board of deacons.
-In the absence of these two men the deacons will elect one of their own to officiate.
+All church meetings will be officiated by the lead pastor, a staff pastor if he is absent, or the Lead Deacon if no pastor is present.
+In the absence of pastors and the Lead Deacon, the deacons will elect one of their own to officiate.

 Voting members will be at least 18 years of age and attend services regularly.